FACG2/CodeBytes/README.md

-  You can visit our site from  [here].
+  You can visit our site from  [here]: https://facg2.github.io/CodeBytes/